hetekce/azuredp203/3_AzureDataFactory/README.md

 # To print out the specific output variables
 terraform output output_name

+# To destroy all created resources
+terraform destroy
 ```

 Since we should not push the secrets in git, i put `.tfvars` in `.gitignore`.
 They consists of these variables below.
 You can assign your credentials to the variables.